mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 In this sense, there is a high degree of authenticity made possible by the digital nature of the learning resources.
 But some shepherding involved, screening from complexities, marshalling towards certain goals to maintain a shared script / experience.

+Heathcote often explored issues in the context of making of the workplace.
+Creating a working model of authentic practice.
+However, she warns against asking participants to genuinely make items in the process explored, as to do so would expose their inexpertness in the cold light of day.
+See interview Bolton and Heathcote - (early in that text) As an example in a shoe factory, the supporting resources would x, y and z but not actually making the shoes, In the learning environment of this study there are broad similarties and some key differences in terms of supporting tools and processes.
+Some more detail.
+But the are explored in more detail in the following section.

+.

-## The impact of tools, documentation and other processes
+## The impact of starting tools, documentation and other processes

+NOTE - TRY ORGANISING CHAPTER THIS WAY - IMPACT OF MY DESIGN - THEN EMERGING TOOLS / PRACTICES

+The previous section examined the impact of a process drama with an aim to establish and nurture community practice.
+It highlighted the value of introducing almost-real processes, near authentic tools and the possibility of learners developing learning identities within a drama frame.

 This section looks in greater depth at the impact on learners of the tools and suggested design patterns of the learning design explored in the previous chapter.

 It then progresses to explore some of the emerging and flexible design processes and tools that evolve from the starting design.

-#### Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)
+### Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)

 Above we explored Heathcote's understanding of the importance of authentic tools in the process MoE.
-NOTE - HOW MUCH TO INTEGRATE DISCUSSION - LOOK AT CASE BY CASE.
+NOTE - HOW MUCH TO INTEGRATE DISCUSSION - LOOK AT CASE BY CASE

-### Starting Tools and processes

-NOTE - TRY ORGANISING CHAPTER THIS WAY - IMPACT OF MY DESIGN - THEN EMERGING TOOLS / PRACTICES

 The data in this chapter, and the majority of this thesis are drawn from stages 3 and 4.
 As such, the observations on starting point and subsequent emergent resources are based on that period.
 See the previous chapter for a recap